garrekstemo/TransferMatrix.jl/docs/src/index.md

 written for papers are that they are rarely maintained, are not well documented, are not well tested, and are poorly organized.
 This makes it very difficult to use them.
-TransferMatrix.jl solves these problems and provides the first transfer matrix algorithm available for Julia.
+TransferMatrix.jl solves these problems and provides the first generalized 4x4 transfer matrix algorithm available for Julia.

 ## API